DSoftTechnology/ADS-FDA-Pool3/Design/UsabilityTestPlan.md

 Objectives:

-*	User finds Enforcement Report List report in one click.
+*	User finds Recall Frequncy Report List report in one click.
 *	User uses the state, keyword and date range filters to retrieve specific data.
 *	User understands the meaning of the data being represented on the graph.

-###Task Scenarios for Public Health Researcher
+###Task Scenarios for Financial Analyst
 ####Task 1 – 5 minutes:
 Task Description: Use dsoft-ads-staging.azurewebsites.net web site to see top 10 companies with most recalls.
 You must complete this task in 5 minutes.

 Objectives:

-*	User finds Report List report in one click.
+*	User finds Company Recall Trending report in one click.
 *	User understands the meaning of the data being represented on the graph (user recognizes that decreasing size of circles over the 10 year span means that the company is improving and increasing size of circles over the 10 year span means the company is not improving).

 ####Task 2 – 5 minutes: